ADORSYS-GIS/webank/docs/organization/organisation.md

 - What Went Well: Discuss positive aspects and successes of the sprint.
 - What Didn’t Go Well: Identify challenges, issues, and obstacles faced during the sprint.
 - Identify practices to start, stop, or continue.

 ## Version Control and GitHub Usage

  **Repository Structure:** This project is organized into multiple repositories, each serving a specific purpose within the overall architecture.
-Each repository also haself-defininig README.md file which describes it's purpose, installation and usage  Below is a brief overview of each repository and its role in the project.
+Each repository also has a self-defininig README.md file which describes it's purpose, installation and usage  Below is a brief overview of each repository and its role in the project.

 - [webank](https://github.com/ADORSYS-GIS/webank) : This repository is mainly for documentation and some main modules of the project.
 In this repository,the project overview is in the README.md while every other documentation goes to the docs folder.